cosmoscout/cosmoscout-vr/docs/ide-setup.md

     -DCOSMOSCOUT_EXTERNALS_DIR="<path to cosmoscout>\install\windows-externals-Debug"
     ```

+- Wait for CMake to be configured.
+- Run the `Install` task.
+It can be found under `Build` in the menubar.
 - Go to: _Run/Debug Configuration_ -> _CMake Application_ -> _cosmoscout_
 - Release profile
   - **Target**: `cosmoscout`